NyafeuKamdem/retail_demand_forcasting/README.md

 Click Get Forecast to see predictions, metrics, and plots.

-Notes
+## Notes
-Only one store–SKU combination is included to keep the app fast and reliable.
+- Only one store–SKU combination is included to keep the app fast and reliable.

-MLflow tracking is only on Google Colab; no local MLflow setup is needed.
+- MLflow tracking is only on Google Colab; no local MLflow setup is needed.

-Ensure tuned_xgb_model.pkl, feature_columns.pkl, and xbg_df.csv are in the app/ folder.
+- tuned_xgb_model.pkl, feature_columns.pkl, and xbg_df.csv are required for the app.
+The CSV is not in GitHub due to its size.